chasehawaii/chasehawaii.github.io/index.md

 ## Milestone 1: Mockup development

-This milestone started on December 6, 2016 and ended on January 31, 2017.
+This milestone started on April 6, 2017 and ended on April 12, 2017.

-The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
-To simplify things, the mockup was developed as a Meteor app.
-This meant that each page was a template and that FlowRouter was used to implement routing to the pages.
+The goal of Milestone 1 was to create a mock-up of static HTML pages in the system.
+The mockup was developed as a Meteor app.
+In other words each page was a template that used FlowRouter to implement routing between pages.
+More pages to be added in the future as the need arises.

 Mockups for the following four pages were implemented during M1: